 The carrier channels are specific for one particular substance and also are limited.

-Hence, the rate of transport is dependent on the availability of free carrier proteins.
+Hence, the transport rate depends on the availability of free carrier proteins.

 This limitation of the number of molecules that can be transported in a given time is called transport maximum.

-This process is similar to diffusion, but here instead of the solute, the solvent moves down the concentration gradient.
+This process is similar to diffusion, but only the water molecules move down the concentration gradient instead of the solute.

-Here the water molecules move from a region of lower solute concentration to a region of higher solute concentration.
+The water molecules move from a region having a lower solute concentration region to a higher solute concentration.

-When the solute molecules are large and unable to diffuse, this osmosis occurs.
+This osmosis occurs when the solute molecules are large and unable to diffuse.

 Like diffusion, this osmosis occurs until the equilibrium is reached.

-However, in the next methods, transport across the membrane occurs through the use of energy (ATP).
+However, in the following methods, transport across the membrane occurs through energy (ATP).

 Active transport